kraj011/DiscordAuthBotV2/README.md

 - Once you update this token, restart the program by quitting terminal and running "npm start" again to make sure the bot uses the updated token

 ## Usage

-The bot does not yet have all the functionality I would like it to have, but for the time being here is how to use it:

 - Users can DM the bot with !help for how to activate a key with the bot
 - Users can DM the bot with !activate <<key>> to activate a key with the bot